How is call set up?

 Residents may dine in the cafeteria using their bi-weekly food stipend.
 There is coffee, tea, and water available in the doctors’ lounge.

-For the academic year 2017-2018, the intern year is divided into six months of orthopedics and six months of off service rotations.
-The orthopedic surgery blocks are broken down as follows: 2 months on the orthopedic night float rotation and 4 months on the Gold and Black Team Orthopedic Surgery services.
+The intern year is divided into six months of orthopedics and six months of off service rotations.
+The orthopedic surgery blocks are broken down as follows: 2 months on the orthopedic night float rotation and 4 months on the Gold and Green Team Orthopedic Surgery services.
 These services are primarily General, Adult Reconstruction, and Trauma Orthopedics.
 Other rotations include one month of each: Vascular surgery, Plastic surgery, Infectious Disease Medicine, Neurosurgery, Burn Surgical Care and Management, and General Surgery Trauma.
 During the 1 month on Trauma surgery, the resident takes call for the general surgery department.
 For the other 11 months, the resident takes Orthopedic call as outlined above.

 We have a good mix of married and non-married residents, with slightly less than half of the residents currently married.
 Four of the residents have children.

-There are opportunities for the resident to earn extra income, as long as they do not interfere with the residents ability to achieve the goals and objectives of the educational program.
+There are opportunities for the resident to earn extra income, as long as they do not interfere with the residents ability to achieve the goals and objectives of the educational program and are approved by the Program Director.
 Moonlighting hours are counted towards the 80-hour Maximum Weekly Hour Limit.
 PGY1 residents are not permitted to moonlight.